miketeachestech/example-major-work-school-canteen-ordering-system/documentation/BUSINESS_RULES.md

 - **Performacne Dashboard**: Using something like **Plotly**, staff can see their performance metrics like how long it is taking to confirm orders.
 - **Auditing**: The system records a log of when staff add credit to a student etc.
 - **Extra Details**: The customer just wants something working ASAP, worry about additional fields like categorization and descriptions for food items later.
+- **Automated Testing**: Manual testing is sufficient for this project, but automated testing would be worthwhile introducing in the future.